 Archaeology is the study of the human past by means of the physical residues of past human behavior: for example, pottery, stone, and metal tools, and the remains of ancient dwelling sites.
 An archaeologist explains how human society has changed and developed over time using such physical evidence.
 Archaeology employs techniques from the physical sciences to build a more detailed picture of the human past.
 Students explore the worlds of the past through hands-on applications of physical science techniques in a diverse range of fields, including chemistry, metallurgy, biology, and material science, applying these disciplines in a novel and challenging context.

-The communication immersion provides opportunities for the advanced study of selected areas of communication.
-Topics include an overview of the fields of persuasion, mass communications, public speaking, and small group communication.
+Advanced study of selected areas of communication, including an overview of the fields of persuasion, mass communications, public speaking, and small group communication.
 Students will understand and apply several modes of communication in academic, professional, and personal situations.

-The creative writing immersion includes a series of courses offering students a practical, theoretical, and historical understanding of the art and craft of writing nonfiction, fiction prose, and poetry, as well as experimenting in digital storytelling and interactive media.
+A series of creative writing courses offers students a practical, theoretical, and historical understanding of the art and craft of writing nonfiction, fiction prose, and poetry, as well as experimenting in digital storytelling and interactive media.
 The immersion encourages students to use these skills and insights for interdisciplinary projects and the enrichment of their careers and personal lives.

 The criminal justice immersion provides students with the appropriate foundation to analyze crime, crime control policy, and the role of the criminal justice system in the maintenance of order in society.
 Courses focus on the social definition and measurement of crime, a broad understanding of the causes of crime, and societal responses to crime through the police, courts, and corrections.